Pay-per-click marketing can be one of the fastest ways to generate customers for your business.

-You’ll also want to keep an eye out for pay per click ads that have been running for a long time.
+You’ll also want to keep an eye out for PPC ads that have been running for a long time.

-The very fact that they’ve been running for so long means that the advertiser has earned a return on investment that can pay for the ad to remain visible.
+The very fact that they’ve been running for a long time means that the advertiser has earned a positive return on investment that can pay for the ad to remain visible.

 You can also use competitor analysis tools, like Spyfu, to get this done.

 In the long term, you’ll want to understand the psychology behind what makes an effective ad when it comes to pay-per-click marketing.

 This will give you a more complete skillset when it comes to writing ads and it will also stop you from making fundamental errors when writing copy inspired from other ads.